NuevoFoundation/workshops/content/python-turtle/the-basics.md

 ---
-title: "The Basics"
+title: "The Basics - Drawing a colored line"
 date: 2019-07-25T13:24:17-07:00
 weight: 2
 draft: false
 ---

-# The basics - Drawing a colored line

 Before Alex can learn how to create a beehive, he must first learn how to draw a colored line.
-We will do this in two parts.
+We will add code to the below repl.it window, and we will do this in two parts.

+<iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/PythonWithTurtleIntroduction?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 First, we need tell the turtle what color we want the line to be.
 To do this, let's type in: